microsoft/vscode-docs/api/extension-guides/chat.md

 # Chat extensions

 Visual Studio Code's Copilot Chat architecture enables extension authors to integrate with the [Copilot Chat](https://marketplace.visualstudio.com/items?itemName=GitHub.copilot-chat) experience.
-A chat extension is a regular VS Code extension that uses the Chat extension API by contributing a *Chat participant*.
+A chat extension is a VS Code extension that uses the Chat extension API by contributing a *Chat participant*.

 Chat participants are domain experts that can answer user queries within a specific domain.
 They can choose to fully use AI for the query processing, or to forward the user request to a backend service.
 Participants can also provide the language model access to tools.
 With the help of the language model, the participant might select a tool and define how to invoke it.
 Some participants just make use of the Language Model to get answers to custom prompts (for example, the [sample cat participant](https://github.com/microsoft/vscode-extension-samples/tree/main/chat-sample)).
 Other participants are more advanced and act like [autonomous agents](https://learn.microsoft.com/en-us/semantic-kernel/agents/) that invoke tools with the help of the Language Model.
 An example of such an advanced participant is the built-in `@workspace`. `@workspace` knows about your workspace and can answer questions about it.
 Internally, `@workspace` is powered by multiple tools: GitHub's knowledge graph, combined with semantic search, local code indexes, and VS Code's language services.

 When a user explicitly mentions a `@participant` in their chat prompt, that prompt is forwarded to the extension that contributed that specific chat participant.
-The participant then responds to the request with a `ResponseStream`.
+The participant then uses a `ResponseStream` to respond to the request.
 To provide a smooth user experience, the Chat API is streaming-based.
 A `ResponseStream` can include:

 - Markdown for simple text and image responses
 - Buttons that invoke VS Code commands